 It also is interesting to note that while drugged driving appears to be increasing, data show that the presence of alcohol in fatally-injured drivers dipped slightly lower in the 10-year period of 2006 and 2016.
 It fell from 41 percent in 2006 to 38 percent in 2016.

-Why Is It Hard to Detect Drugged Drivers?
+Why Is It Hard To Detect Drugged Driving?

 While it is known that marijuana and opioids can impair driving and cause road accidents, what’s not as clear is how to best understand and address the unique challenges that drug-impaired driving raises.
 The following complicates the picture as experts try to understand the scope of the “drugged driving” problem: